p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 ### Usage ###

 The algorithms are found in the Agent folder.
-To use the algorithms with a particular game you first create an Environment class to represent your game.
-The environment class you create should extend the Base_Environment class found in the Environments folder.

 To watch all the different agents learn cartpole follow these steps: